Clarendon station: Location

-Clarendon is located in the Arlington district of the same name at the intersection of Highland Street, Clarendon Boulevard, and Wilson Boulevard.
+The Clarendon station is located in the Clarendon neighborhood of Arlington County, Virginia, at the intersection of Highland Street, Clarendon Boulevard, and Wilson Boulevard.
 The station entrance itself lies in a park-like median between Clarendon and Wilson Boulevards.
 There is an underpass providing access to the Omsted Building on the south side of Clarendon Boulevard.

 The presence of Clarendon station has transformed the surrounding district into an urban village.
 As a result, a number of residential and shopping complexes have opened.
 These include the residential buildings such as Station Square, Clarendon 1021, The Phoenix at Clarendon, and The Hartford along with the Market Common Clarendon shopping center.

 History

 The station was constructed by the Nello L. Teer Company, and opened on December 1, 1979.
 Its opening coincided with the completion of approximately 3 mi of rail west of the Rosslyn station and the opening of the Court House, Virginia Square and Ballston stations.

 From March 26, 2020 until June 28, 2020, this station was closed due to the COVID-19 pandemic.